microsoft/fluentui/apps/fabric-website/src/pages/Overviews/GetStartedPage/docs/web/GetStartedDevelopCore.md

 Fabric Core is primarily meant for non-React applications or static pages.

-If you're using Fabric React, you probably don't need Fabric Core.
+If you're using Fabric React, you may not need Fabric Core.
 Most of the styles from Fabric Core are also available via CSS-in-JS styling, which is the recommended styling approach with Fabric React.

 ### Adding Fabric Core to your site